OHIEDATIM/datim-auto-cert-updater/readme.md

         }
         ```

-# Test Setup
+# Environment Check
-ensure that all has been installed correctly
+Ensure environment is set up correctly
 1.  `cat /etc/nginx/sites-available/datim` should display the following at the top:
     ```
     server{